cjeong1021/EID101/NaviBike/Data/InterviewNotes2.md

 ?
 In NYC, what type of navigation do you use?
 Google map
 a.
 If yes, what frustrate you the most about using that type of navigation you mentioned?
-Google map didn°Øt work on the phone°™it doesn°Øt update where she is as she go along (since there°Øs no WiFi) ?
+Google map didn‚Äôt work on the phone‚Äîit doesn‚Äôt update where she is as she go along (since there‚Äôs no WiFi) ?
 In NYC, what type of transportation do you use to travel around?
 Walking, and subway.
 ?
 What types of problems/concerns have you faced when you used the transportation you mentioned just now?